alyssaserrano/cuda-sm-scheduler/README.md

 The purpose of this project is to:

+- Implementation of a simulated sm partition policy.
+- Novel sm partition policy.
-- Benchmark CUDA kernel execution latency.
+- Benchmark CUDA kernel execution latency/latency variance.
-- Analyze the impact of GPU compute partitioning on performance.
+- Analyze the impact of GPU sm partitioning on performance.
 - Provide a reproducible framework for evaluating SM/TPC isolation strategies.
-- Use a minimal workload (`saxpy`) to isolate latency effects introduced by resource partitioning.

 This benchmark is suitable for Jetson-class embedded devices.